Turning screen time into family time

 Screens can also negatively affect children’s ability to regulate their emotions and behaviour, as well as interfere with their sleep.
 It’s recommended that screens be put away at least one hour before bedtime.

-Sixteen-month-old Charlotte’s parents try to avoid exposing their daughter to any screens.
-This is what the Canadian Paediatric Society recommends: no screens before age two, except to communicate with loved ones through video apps.
+The parents of 16-month-old Charlotte try to avoid exposing their daughter to any screens, in keeping with the Canadian Paediatric Society (CPS) recommendations: no screens before age 2, except to communicate with loved ones through video apps.
 “We’re not against screens,” says Kevin Galarneau, Charlotte’s dad.
 “We’ll definitely introduce our daughter to educational games on the tablet in a few months.
 But for now, she has plenty to discover in her environment.”

-After age two, Canadian pediatricians recommend limiting young children’s screen time to one hour per day, regardless of the type of device (smartphone, tablet, TV, computer, or game console).
+For children between the ages of 2 and 5, Canadian pediatricians recommend limiting screen time to one hour per day, regardless of the type of device (smartphone, tablet, TV, computer, or game console).
+For children older than 5, the CPS does not suggest a maximum time limit, but recommends using screens wisely.

 The upside of screen devices